sidechained/GettingAndCleaningData-CourseProject/CodeBook.md

 - a column of activity indices (y) is added as the second column in the data frame, then:
     - the activities indices are replaced with the strings contained in the 'activity-labels' lookup table
     - the column is given the name 'activityname'
-- the names of all columns are converted to lower case and stripped of all but alphanumeric characters
+- the names of all columns are converted to lower case and stripped of all but alphanumeric characters (as per r convention)

-The final tidied dataset (1) can be found within the 'master_frame' environment variable
+This dataset is not written to a file, but can be found within the 'master_frame' environment variable

-# 4. Dataset 2: Calculation of averages for each feature measurement (grouped by activity and person/subject)
+# 4. Calculation of averages for each feature measurement (grouped by activity name and person index)

-In this section, the tidy data set from 3 is:
-- subset and grouped by person index (removing the activity name column) and the mean averages of all features are calculated for each person
-- subset and grouped by activity name (removing the person index column) and the mean averages of all features are calculated for each activity

-All feature columns in both new data frames are appended with '-avg' in their names.

-The final tidied dataset (2) can be found within the 'subject_averages' and 'activity_averages' environment variables
+In this section, the tidy data set from part 3 is subset and grouped by person index and activity name, before calculating the mean averages for all features.
+In addition, all feature columns in both new data frame are appended with '-avg' in their names.
+The final tidied dataset is written to the file "UCI-HAR_tidyData.txt" in the root repo directory.

 # Further Information